x-j/SpoutSort/README.md

 4. this script is a SpoutControls sender which means you can use it together with your other Spout applications + additional bonus if you happen to know how to use SpoutControls
 5. this whole thing should also be usable as an FFGL plugin which is nice

-WARNING: the maths in this patch are very clunky as smelly so don't be surprised if you end up with ~8fps while running a 720p file.
+WARNING: the maths in this patch are very clunky and smelly so don't be surprised if you end up with ~8fps while running a 720p file.
 Stick to using smaller files for now, also using higher sorting tresholds results in more fps.